brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 prompted for an email address, and you'll need to accept an agreement {:.note}

-Please be aware that you may have issues if your DNS changes hasn't fully propagated yet
+Please be aware that you may have issues if your DNS changes haven't fully propagated yet
 {:.note}